MoMo830/AliG/README.md

 * **The Focus Factor:** The ideal setting depends heavily on your **laser focus**.
 A perfectly focused laser allows for a finer step, while a slightly out-of-focus beam will require a larger step to cover the surface.
 * **Too Low:** If the Line Step is too small, the laser passes will overlap excessively.
 This results in a **much darker image**, loss of detail, and potential over-charring of the wood fibers due to accumulated heat.
 * **Too High:** If the Line Step is too large, you will see **visible gaps or white "striped" zones** between the passes where the material remains unmarked, leading to a faded and inconsistent result.

+### DPI (Dots Per Inch)
+This parameter defines the horizontal resolution of your engraving.
+While the Line Step controls the vertical spacing between passes, the DPI determines how many individual laser pulses occur along each horizontal line.
+* X-Axis Resolution: Adjusting the DPI directly changes the density of points on the X-axis.
+A higher DPI results in more concentrated laser pulses per inch, increasing the level of horizontal detail.
+* Risk of Overloading: Be cautious with excessively high values.
+A DPI that exceeds your laser's physical capabilities or the material's thermal threshold can overload the engraving area, leading to excessive heat buildup and a charred appearance.
+* Hardware Limitations: Beyond the material, an extremely high DPI can overload the controller board.
+Forcing the processor to handle too many instructions per second may cause "stuttering," buffer underuns, or communication timeouts, potentially ruining the job.
+It also significantly increases processing time without necessarily improving visual quality.

 ### Thermal Correction
 The Thermal Correction setting adjusts the power ramp of your laser.
 By increasing this coefficient, you slow down the power rise, keeping the laser at lower intensities for a longer range of gray tones.
 This prevents premature wood carbonization and preserves subtle details in highlights and mid-tones, ensuring that high power is only reached for the deepest blacks.